Luis Arraez moves out of Twins' left field equation ... or does he?

 The lockout created yet another interesting dynamic to spring training by misalignment of the major league and minor league schedules.
 With minor league players allowed to start camp as normal, they've been training for several weeks now and started games Wednesday.

-And those games will end April 1 in time for the Triple-A season opener April 5.
+Those games will end April 1, in time for the Triple-A season opener April 5.
 The Twins still have five spring games remaining in that span, which will make coming up with a lineup pretty interesting.

 "How that is going to work exactly, we're going to figure it out, but it's going to take a little time and effort in how we play our games," Baldelli said.
 "By then, we hope our major league players are playing the vast majority of the games and playing almost the whole game.
 But when that's not the case, what we're going to do, we don't know yet."